thebkv/bkv/Daniel_06.md

 The modern parallel is unmistakable—when external demands, crises, or accusations press in, the only true defense is **inner stillness born of integrity**.
 No reaction, only presence.

-> **Stillness is not passivity but supremacy.
-The soul that abides in innocence commands even the chaos within.**

 ---

 **Core BKV Principle:**
+> **Stillness is not passivity but supremacy.
-> *When consciousness abides in innocence, even the lions of chaos bow to silence.*
+> When the soul abides in innocence, even the lions of chaos bow to silence.**